zigurous/unity-animation-library/README.md

 # Animation Library

+The Animation Library package contains assets and scripts for animating Unity objects.

 ## Installation

 The Unity Package Manager can load a package from a Git repository on a remote server.